nathan-saygers/scripting-practice/readme.md

 ### Mandatory:

 - Follow steps 1 and 2 of the Python Quickstart guide for the Google API client: https://developers.google.com/calendar/quickstart/python
+- Add your `credentials.json` file to this directory
 - On line 52 of `get_interviews.py`, add your email address.

 ### Optional: